Low interest rates have made private assets more popular to investors, but how are illiquid assets valued?

 “The valuation of any financial investments, including private assets, should be underpinned by a formal valuation policy which has been approved by the fund manager’s governing body,” Financial Services Partner at PwC Phil Taylor says.

 “This valuation policy should establish a consistent and transparent process for determining the valuations of all financial investments and addresses: valuation principles; the responsibilities of any “valuation” related committee or governing body; the guidelines to follow including the frequency of valuations; and the process timelines.

 “Specifically, for the assumptions and judgements that form the basis of the valuation of any private asset, these should be reasonable and supportable, including external benchmarking to comparable investment prices and a full valuation history for each asset which will continue to be built up over time.

 “Overall, it is important to retain documentation that supports the valuation process undertaken and how the reported valuations were determined, along with supporting evidence.”

 General Manager, Corporate Trustee Services at Public Trust Andrew Hughes says, “we expect the private assets within KiwiSaver schemes to grow and for the approach to valuing these assets to keep pace with this growth.
 Private – or illiquid – asset valuations need to be treated differently from other types of investment assets in order to be fair to all KiwiSaver scheme members.”

-Notes: Public Trust’s Corporate Trustee Services supervises 13 of New Zealand’s KiwiSaver schemes, with $30 billion funds under supervision.
+Notes: Public Trust’s Corporate Trustee Services supervises 13 of New Zealand’s KiwiSaver schemes, with over $30 billion funds under supervision.